zhangbiao2009/try_parquet/README.md

 ## File Formats

-The data is stored in Apache Parquet format, which offers:
+The data is available in two formats:

+### Parquet Format
 - Columnar storage for fast analytical queries
 - Efficient compression
 - Schema evolution support
 - Wide ecosystem support (Spark, Pandas, etc.)
+- Ideal for data warehouses and big data analytics

+### CSV Format
+- Universal compatibility with most tools and applications
+- Human-readable format
+- Easy to import into spreadsheets and databases
+- Good for data exchange and initial exploration

 ## Next Steps